Why Is It So *&%# Cold? Come Warm Up In The Answer Vortex

 It's not much consolation for those that are experiencing 50-below wind chills today across the Midwest, but [the freezing temperatures will be] relatively short-lived.
 We'll see a change back to above-normal temperatures across much of the region by the beginning of next week.

 Then another wobble in the jet stream will bring another mass of cold air south across the border with Canada and into parts of the Midwest and Great Lakes.
 That's kind of an extended-range forecast, but it does look like we're in a very changeable pattern right now, and so another outbreak is possible across some of these areas.
-Hopefully not quite as severe, but it'll bring below-zero temperatures to northern states in about two weeks.
+Hopefully not quite as severe, but it'll bring below-zero temperatures to Northern states in about two weeks.

 And that cold air outbreak is also connected to the polar vortex?

 It is.
-Again all of this cold air is kind of circulating around the northern latitudes of the globe, and occasionally a chunk of it will break off and spread south.
+Again all of this cold air is kind of circulating around the Northern latitudes of the globe, and occasionally a chunk of it will break off and spread south.
 It's very much the same dynamic that we're experiencing now.

 Is there anything new about this?
 The term "polar vortex" seems to have started being used more often, at least by NPR, around 2014.

-It's just a meteorological term that's used to describe this cold air and the circulation that occurs during the winter months over the northern latitudes.
+It's just a meteorological term that's used to describe this cold air and the circulation that occurs during the winter months over the Northern latitudes.

-I'm not sure why the phrase has all of a sudden caught on — it's got that kind of tech-y sound to it.
+I'm not sure why the phrase has all of a sudden caught on — it's got that kind of techy sound to it.
 But essentially it's been a phenomenon that's pretty well understood for many decades.
 It's been a meteorological term in use for quite some time.

 Is this polar vortex connected to climate change?